 No, as these courses are all online a visa will not be necessary.

 It really depends on what the student is looking for.
-Depending on whether you sign up for a standard ESL lesson or an Oxford Method tutorial, the smaller the class size, the more individualized the packaged courses will be in order to meet your needs.
-That said, small groups can be useful for those who want to build up their communication and debating skills, especially for those who decide to take The Oxford Method tutorials to prepare them for a university environment.
-In addition, small groups can be a great way to network with other students who are interested in achieving the same educational objectives as themselves.
+Some students prefer more individualised attention when developing their writing, reading, and speaking skills, while other students benefit from more group discussion in order to learn differing perspectives from their peers.
+Small groups can also be useful for those who want to build up their communication and debating skills, and be a great way to network with other students who are interested in achieving the same educational objectives as themselves.

 The Oxford Method tutorials are based on a technique born exclusively from Dr Wand’s experience as a tutor and ad-hoc lecturer at the University of Oxford.
-Each week before the following lesson, students are given a writing prompt along with a series of academic (and sometimes mainstream) articles to read in depth in order to answer that week’s question.
+Each week before the following lesson, students are given a writing prompt along with a series of academic (and sometimes mainstream) articles to read in depth in order to answer that week’s essay question.
 Before the tutorial, the tutor reads through each student’s essay to see if they answered the question properly.
-S/he looks not only at the content of the writing, but checks for grammar, proper citations, and the students’ ability to think independently (as opposed to writing for the teacher).
-At the tutorial, the tutor will walk through each paper with each student, asking them in depth questions about their thoughts on each of the articles, and their understanding of the material.
-S/he will also pose questions as the ‘devil’s advocate’ to encourage the client to think outside of their comfort zone so they can see how the material they studied that week can be applied to larger issues in modern society.
+S/he looks not only at the content of the writing, but checks for grammar, proper citations, and the students’ ability to think independently (as opposed to writing for the tutor).
+For each tutorial, the tutor will walk through the weekly readings with each student, asking them in-depth questions about their thoughts on each of the articles, and their understanding of the material.
+S/he will also pose questions using the Socratic method to encourage each student to think outside of their comfort zone so they can see how the material they studied that week can be applied to larger issues in modern society.
 The objective behind this procedure is to teach each student how to research and think for themselves rather than waiting for the information to be spoon fed to them.

 Your completed weekly written assignment, a good internet connection, a quiet place to work, headphones (if necessary) and a working computer camera.
 In addition, we advise students to bring a notepad to take notes, etc. We also ask that students show up to their tutorials a few minutes ahead of time to make sure that their internet connection is working properly.